-According to this Lexology article, “The federal anti-kickback statute makes it a criminal offense to knowingly and willfully offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a Federal health care program.”
-And violation of this statute is a felony that could land providers with up to five years of jail time and/or fines of up to $25,000.
+Under the Federal Anti-Kickback Statute (AKS), it’s a criminal offense to “knowingly and willfully offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a Federal health care program.”
+Any violation of this statute is a felony that could result in serving jail time and/or paying steep fines.

 The Inducement Law

-According to the same source, “The Inducement Law prohibits any person from offering or transferring remuneration to a Medicare or Medicaid beneficiary that the benefactor knows or should know is likely to influence the beneficiary’s selection of a particular provider, practitioner or supplier or any item or service for which payment may be made, in whole or in part, by Medicare or Medicaid.”
-In short, this means that providers are prohibited from “offering or transferring inducements [which you can think of as bribes] to Medicare or Medicaid beneficiaries.”
-Failure to comply could lead to civil fines and/or being unable to participate in Federal healthcare programs.
+In short, this means that providers are prohibited from inducing (which you can think of as bribing) Medicare or Medicaid beneficiaries.
+Failure to comply could lead to civil fines and/or being unable to participate in federal healthcare programs.
 Now, the Office of the Inspector General has stated that nominal incentives (i.e., those valued at no more than $10 per item or $50 total annually) aren’t prohibited under the Inducement Law.
-(Notice the $50 annual limit that Primary Healthcare Network places on its reward program.)

 The Bottom Line

-Unless you happen to be a compliance expert and/or healthcare attorney yourself, I would strongly suggest that you get professional help to ensure your reward or loyalty program is structured in a way that satisfies all compliance and legal requirements—and that recommendation stands whether or not you’re working with Medicare patients.
-Also, the APTA recommends all providers review their state laws and practice acts before implementing any type of patient rewards program.
+Unless you’re a compliance expert or healthcare attorney, we’d recommend seeking professional counsel to ensure that whatever reward or loyalty program you develop is structured in a way that satisfies all applicable compliance and legal requirements.
+That recommendation stands whether or not you’re working with Medicare patients, but especially if you are.

 What do you think?
 Would you consider implementing a patient loyalty program in your practice?
 If so, consider this: the Advisory Board urges all providers to focus first “on efforts that increase access, minimize critical service flashpoints, and deliver a consistent, exceptional experience to the patient.”